angelomilan/ethereum-guides/GPU-cloud_mining.md

 geth --rpc console
 ```

-* In another window terminal (right click on the window terminal and select "_Duplicate session_", if you are using PuTTY for WIndows, if you are using MAC [xxxxx]), start **ethminer**:
+* In another window terminal (right click on the window terminal and select "_Duplicate session_", if you are using PuTTY for WIndows, if you are using MAC first click inside the Terminal Window, go up to the tool bar > Shell > New Window > New window with settings basic.
+Then copy and paste the ssh command at the beginning of this guide.
+Repeat this 4 times. , to start **ethminer**:
 ```
 ethminer -G --opencl-device 0
 ```